 To avoid dependency conflicts between your app and other apps, all of your app's dependencies must be signed.
 This is to ensure that .NET always pick the right assembly if the same assembly is present in multiple versions.

-Go to the uCommerce backend and open "Settings" -> "Apps" -> "Install App" in the menu tree to the left.
-Upload the your app nupkg file and click the upload button.
+Go to the Ucommerce backend and open "Settings" -> "Apps" -> "Install App" in the menu tree to the left.
+Upload your app nupkg file and click the upload button.
 In the details page for the app click the install button.

-When your app is installed, views, binaries, and configuration will added to the Apps folder, e.g. uCommmerce/Apps/MyApp.
-As uCommerce starts it will load the dependencies of all the installed apps.
+When your app is installed, views, binaries, and configuration will be added to the Apps folder, e.g. uCommmerce/Apps/MyApp.
+As Ucommerce starts it will load the dependencies of all the installed apps.

-Your app may need to setup something for your app to work, for this there is an initialization pipeline, which is run when uCommerce starts up.
+Your app may need to set up something for it to work, for this, there is an initialization pipeline, which is run when Ucommerce starts up.

-The reason that app are distributed as Nuget packages is that it's a established format.
+The reason that apps are distributed as NuGet packages is due to it being a well-established format.

-The documentation for you app can be added to the Nuget package that you upload to the app store and the documentation will hosted on our documentation site.
+The documentation for your app can be added to the NuGet package that you upload to the Market and it will be hosted on our documentation site.